justinticktock/role-based-help-notes/readme.txt

 5. The 'twenty fourteen' theme showing the Contents page for a user with 'Proof Reader' role access.

 == Changelog ==

+= 1.2.4 =
+* 2014-??-??
+* fixed widget and contents page for Roles with more than 18 characters.
+* Added the suggested plugin extension ["post_tpye_switcher"](http://wordpress.org/plugins/post_tpye_switcher/)
+* Unused capabilities are now removed on deselecting a Help Notes Role rather than waiting until the plugin is uninstalled.

 = 1.2.3 =
 * 2013-12-18